5-Ingredient Strawberry Breakfast Pastries

 Hand with brush brushing egg wash on pastry with strawberries

-A quick egg-wash makes these pastries shine, and a dust of sanding sugar takes these from home-baked to professionally-baked status real quick.
+A quick egg wash makes these pastries shine, and a dust of sanding sugar takes these from home-baked to professionally-baked status real quick.

 Homemade 5-Ingredient Strawberry Breakfast Pastries on parchment paper

 Craving more?
-Subscribe to Just a Taste to get new recipes and a weekly newsletter delivered straight to your inbox!
-And stay in touch on Facebook, Twitter, Pinterest and Instagram for all of the latest updates.
+Subscribe to Just a Taste to get new recipes, meal plans and a newsletter delivered straight to your inbox!
+And stay in touch on Facebook, TikTok, Pinterest and Instagram for all of the latest updates.

 Breakfast